streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 :::caution

-The path to the config file in the `docker run` command and the path defined via the config wizard differs and tend to cause some confusion.
+The path to the config file in the `docker run` command and the path defined via the Config Wizard differs and tend to cause some confusion.
 They are different for a reason.
-The path in the `docker run` command (`/home/streamr/.streamr`) refers to the path _inside_ the Docker container, whereas the path you define via the config wizard refers to the path _outside_ the Docker container.
+The path in the `docker run` command (`/home/streamr/.streamr`) refers to the path _inside_ the Docker container, whereas the path you define via the Config Wizard refers to the path _outside_ the Docker container.
 Hence, you need to use the default path as mentioned above.

 :::